 Click HERE to read about the history of the memorial.

-Those named on the memorial are:
+Those named on memorial (in alphabetical order) are:

 WWI servicemen with ‘Maylands, Perth, Western Australia’ shown as their place of association in AWM records, but not named on the Maylands War Memorial include:

-According to Bob Corby’s book Soldiers of the Maylands Cenotaph WWI 1914-1918, the five most common prior-to-enlistment occupations recorded for these men were:
+According to Bob Corby’s book Soldiers of the Maylands Cenotaph WWI 1914-1918, the five most common occupations prior-to-enlistment recorded for these men were:

 See: